 Dermatitis from Workplace Accidents

 The two forms of dermatitis commonly seen in the workplace are irritant dermatitis and allergic dermatitis.
-In the former, your skin is dried out by an irritant substance, and in the latter, it means that you are having an allergic reaction to a certain substance or chemical.
+In the former, your skin is dried out by an irritant substance, and in the latter, it means that you are having an allergic reaction to a certain substance or chemical, often from an accident at work.
 In the workplace, dermatitis can be caused by many different things across many different industries, ranging from cleaning products to solvents, cement, rubber and latex, certain foods such as citrus fruits, acids and metalworking fluids.

 Make a Claim for Dermatitis